WHAT IS COAPT PATTERN RECOGNITION?

 Myoelectric signals are very tiny but they can be detected by electrodes on the surface of our skin.
 Using a full array of electrode contacts on the skin—covering the whole area of these underlying muscle contractions—lets all of the rich muscle pattern information be captured (akin to an array of microphones over our orchestra).

-This is where pattern recognition goes to work.
+This is where pattern recognition for prosthetics goes to work.
 The complex sets of myoelectric patterns need to be “decoded” in real time and matched to their arm or hand action.
-Coapt’s pattern recognition is a system of finely tuned machine learning algorithms that does just that.
+Coapt’s pattern recognition is a system of finely tuned algorithms providing machine learning for prosthetics that does just that.
 Specifically for the residual muscle signals of those with upper limb loss or difference.
 For example, the pattern of myoelectric activity recorded on the residual forearm during hand opening is different from the pattern recorded while the hand is being closed.

-The Complete Control system from Coapt listens to the myoelectric activity and uses mathematical algorithms to determine when a pattern matches the user’s intention to make an arm or hand movement.
+The Complete Control number pattern recognition software from Coapt listens to the myoelectric activity and uses mathematical algorithms to determine when a pattern matches the user’s intention to make an arm or hand movement.
 It then tells the prosthesis to move accordingly, providing intuitive control of multiple prosthetic movements.

 “Pattern Recognition is the technology that will render one- or two-site conventional myoelectric control to be obsolete.”– Debra, OCCUPATIONAL THERAPIST